Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to initiatives to recruit individuals to the animal advocacy community as volunteers or paid staff and to improve retention in the movement.
-Tactics include connecting candidates with high-impact organizations, providing recruitment support and hiring advice, facilitating candidate placement in partner organizations, and offering career development services.
-Tactics can also include organizational health and employee wellbeing initiatives intended to enhance retention, productivity, and job satisfaction.
+This category refers to initiatives to recruit individuals to the animal advocacy community as volunteers or paid staff, and to improve retention in the movement.
+Tactics include: connecting candidates with high-impact organizations; providing recruitment support and hiring advice; facilitating candidate placement in partner organizations; offering career development services, such as coaching and education; and organizational health and employee wellbeing initiatives aimed to enhance retention, productivity, and job satisfaction.

 Expected outcome(s):